Version 2 of Solar Eclipse Timer worked great in South America for the 2019 Total Solar Eclipse! I have had great reports from Chile and Argentina!

 Observation Site: Our ground cover was medium brown colored dirt.
 There was no grass and no surrounding foliage.

-Local Meteorology: There was basically no humidity, this plateau at the base of the Andes is really dry.
-When we arrived to the site the was no local wind currents at all, it was almost perfectly still.
-However, during the partial phases we did noticed that a light breeze occurred.
-I believe we had the perfect conditions to witness an "eclipse breeze" that is described by some eclipse chasers.
-This breeze is thought to be due to the approaching and deepening penumbra and the cooler column of air.
-At our site this breeze would have cause air mixing, pushing down warmer air that was at a higher level just above us, and mixing it with the ground level air that is cooling due to the decrease in solar energy.
+Local Meteorology: There was basically no humidity, this plateau is relatively far from the base of the Andes and was really dry.
+When we arrived at the site the were minimal local wind currents at all, it was almost perfectly still.
+However, during the partial phases, we did noticed that a light breeze occurred.
+I believe we had the perfect calm conditions to witness an "eclipse breeze" that is described by some eclipse chasers.
+This breeze is thought to be due to the deepening partial eclipse and the decrease in energy to the ground resulting in the cooling of the air close to the ground.
+But above the ground, the air is still warm in an "inversion layer".
+These pressure gradients eventually cause the air to move and mix and create a light breeze.
+At our site, we felt the breeze.
+And because we had perfectly calm conditions otherwise, the temperature logger showing bumps upward in the temperature is thought to be due to the mixing of the warmer air in the inversion layer getting moved to the ground in an "eclipse breeze" and recorded.
+This is an interesting way to indirectly find evidence of the mysterious "eclipse breeze!"

 Copyright 2002 - 2019 Gordon Telepun and Foxwood Astronomy, LLC